-1 [in singular] the state or time of greatest vigour or success in a person’s life:
+1 [in singular] the state or time of most considerable vigor or success in a person’s life:

 you’re in the prime of life